azagniotov/pielicious/README.md

 - `data` (array): values used to plot
 - `colors` (array): array of string colors used to plot each value pie slice
 - `titles` (array): array of tooltip strings that pop up when the mouse hovers a slice
-- `handles` (array): array of handle strings assigned to chart Raphaël elements
+- `handles` (array): array of handle strings assigned to Raphaël elements of the chart
 - `hrefs` (array): string urls to set up clicks on pie slices
 - `cursor` (string): cursor type displayed when mouse hovers the slice. [default: `normal`]
 - `marker` (string): legend marker.
 Available options are `rect`, `circle` & `ellipse`. [default: `circle`]